 What Is Toxic Positivity?

-Toxic positivity is the term used to describe the phenomenon of having a high level of positivity, while still being toxic.
-Toxic positivity has been defined as the act of being overly positive, while also being oblivious to or ignoring the negative impact you may have on others.
+Toxic positivity is a term used to describe a state of mind that people can experience when they are overly positive or too generous.
+Toxic positivity is the term used to describe the phenomenon of having a high level of positivity while still being toxic.
+Toxic positivity has been defined as the act of being overly positive while also being oblivious to or ignoring the negative impact you may have on others.

 The problem with toxic positivity is that it can be harmful to your mental health and can even lead to depression and anxiety.
 The benefits of being over-positive are well documented, but there are also some downsides.

-Negative thinking, such as beating yourself up for past mistakes and not owning up to your responsibilities will only make your negative thoughts worse.
+Negative thinking, such as beating yourself up for past mistakes and not owning up to your responsibilities, will only make your negative thoughts worse.
 It’s important not to dwell on negative things in your life.
 If you’re feeling down about something, it’s best to try and move on with your life instead of dwelling on it endlessly.

 The term toxic positive used to describe an over positivity person.
 This type of person tends to only see the good in everything and is often opinionated about things that may not be true.
 Toxic people often tend to talk about other people, even if they have not done anything wrong.